yieldi-labs/docs/README.md

 ## What problem does it solve?

 ETH stakers are much more likely to delegate their LSTs to AVS operators who can pay "real yield" which is realised in native ETH instead of an illiquid rewards token that does not yet have liquidity or price discovery.
-Hodly solves the routing and collection of yield tokens, as well as ensuring they have liquidity against ETH.
+YIELDI solves the routing and collection of yield tokens, as well as ensuring they have liquidity against ETH.
 ETH stakers will simply see their rewards accrued in a native ETH balance which they can claim anytime.
 They will be able to compute their annualised yields and make informed decisions about their capital.

 ## Terms: